Guess the Word Game — Play Unlimited, Free

 Why did I guess "cat" and get rank 800?
 That feels close.+

 Rank is a position, not a score.
 Rank 1 is the answer itself; rank 800 means 799 other words are closer.
-On a vocabulary of 60,000 words, rank 800 is still a pretty warm guess — the yellow band.
+On a vocabulary of tens of thousands of words, rank 800 is still a pretty warm guess — the yellow band.
 Green is under 300.

 Can I challenge a friend on the same word?+